-The 2015 National Tournament will be hosted on May 2 & 3 at Penn State University.
+The 2016 National Tournament will be hosted on May 7 & 8 at Navy/University of Maryland.

 The first weekend of each May, the National Tournament Elite Eight is held to determine a Division I and II National Champion.

 Click here to view Division I and Division II Playoff Results as Navy (11-0) captures 3rd National Championship in five years with 10-8 win over 2x defending champion Penn State and Temple (21-0) earns 1st National Championship in program history with 10-8 win versus defending champion Binghamton.

 Cleaning out his apartment before moving, Coach Chris Berkelbach’s pre-season depth chart appears for the first time since the fall, looking different than the Temple team winning the 2015 National Championship.

 “There were a lot of players that we did not know that much about coming in, maybe didn’t show to well in tryouts or during the fall,” Berkelbach said.
 “They never got frustrated, never got down, never said anything about playing time, but just kept getting a little better each day and worked their way up.”

 Winning its conference championship and going undefeated, the National Championship is the first in Temple’s lacrosse club history.